Thank you for your interest in how we teach at School for Community Learning.

 We use the Education for Sustainability Framework coupled with the United Nation’s Sustainable Development Goals to guide our project based work.

 Our students learn Language Arts, Math, Science, Social Studies, and Art through a workshop model.
 This allows our teachers to present content and strategies to the whole class, and then meet individually with students several times a week to ensure that the learning needs of each child are being met.
-These workshops provide an opportunity for children to see themselves as writers, scientists, mathematicians, and scholars.
+These workshops allow children to experience themselves as writers, scientists, mathematicians, and scholars.
 Students publish a variety of writing assignments each year, read and discuss books of their choosing across many genres, and learn mathematical strategies that allow them to understand the underlying concepts.

-Students learn in community at the School for Community Learning.
+Students learn in community at School for Community Learning.
+Our teachers and support staff are all trained in the Responsive Classroom approach.
 We believe that a school’s social curriculum is just as important as its academic curriculum.
-We deliberately build community into the classroom.
+We deliberately build community into our classrooms and school-wide.
 Here, students learn how to work together across differences and understand each other’s strengths.

 Twice a week, all students take hands-on classes that they have chosen from a variety of elective options.
 These classes change every nine weeks.
 Past and current choices have included: